Budapest derby: MTK - Újpest rivalry

 In 1990, the two teams had a near identical season as they both finished on 48 points; Újpest went undefeated at home, and would win 18 games, draw 4 and lose 8.
-MTK only had one loss at home, against Veszprém, and would finish the season with the same amount of wins as Újpest.
-Even the games they played against each other had the same scoreline, with Újpest beating MTK 2–0 at the Megyeri road, while MTK overcame UTE 2–0 at home.
+MTK only had one loss at home, against Veszprém, and would finish the season with the same number of wins as Újpest.
+Even the games they played against each other had the same scoreline, with Újpest beating MTK 2–0 at the Megyeri út, while MTK overcame UTE 2–0 at home.
 It all came down to the last day of the season, when Újpest defeated Honvéd 2-0, while MTK suffered an upset defeat against Váci-Izzó.